 Coffee originally spread from what is now Western Ethiopia and Southern Sudan through the Middle East in a way that is deeply connected to Islam and the spice trade.
 Cacao came up from the Amazon and became a prominent part of Olmec, Mayan and Aztec cultures in what is now Mexico.
 After many years, Europeans transformed drinking chocolate into a silky milky drink and on to snappy shiny bars.
 Our Tea is classic, wine and beer select.

-Change is a norm at Cocoa Cinnamon and we generally have two choices of espresso, 3 single origin hand poured coffees, and monthly drink specials.
-Like traveling, if you approach it as an open act, a discovery, an indulgence, a stimulant, it’s pretty amazing!
+We generally have two choices of espresso, 3 single origin hand poured coffees, and monthly drink specials.

 SELECTED ITEMS FROM OUR FULL MENUS